< psritej.com / blog />

 Recommended maintenance routine:

-• Export AdGuard and Unbound configuration after every meaningful change.
+• Export AdGuard and Unbound configuration after every meaningful change (and commit the compose directory to a private git repo).

-• Monitor disk SMART status, temperature, memory pressure, and DNS query latency.
+• Monitor disk SMART status, temperature, memory pressure, and DNS query latency in Netdata; alert to your phone via its cloud relay or ntfy.

 • Test Restic restores monthly, not only backups.

-• Document router DHCP/DNS settings so the network can be restored quickly.
+• Document router DHCP/DNS settings so the network can be restored quickly by someone who isn't you.

 Should DNS and NAS run on the same Pi?